iNalgiev/webtexttool/README.md

 Yes, of course!
 If you have any questions, please don’t hesitate to [contact us](https://www.webtexttool.com/about-webtexttool/contact/).
 We love to hear from you and will try to solve any issues asap.

 ## Changelog

+### 1.1.2
+- Fixed preview url not working with inactive entries

 ### 1.1.1
 - Removed loadingTemplate causing issues